Compare exchange rates

 The important thing to remember is that there is only one real exchange rate.
 Sometimes this is called the mid-market rate, interbank rate, and spot rate, amongst other things.

 The real exchange rate is the midpoint between the buy and sell rates on the global currency markets and it constantly fluctuates.
-It's the rate you find on Reuters, Google, finance.yahoo.com, etc., and it’s the rate that Wise uses.
+It's the rate you find on Reuters, Google, finance.yahoo.com, etc., and it’s the rate Wise gives you when you send money to over 70 countries.

 You can see more information on our dedicated mid-market rate page.